Attend a Volunteer Information Session

 Housekeeping: Help keep a clean, healthy environment for our guests with tasks such as cleaning, laundry, dishes, stuffing Kongs, poop patrol and more.

 Shifts available Mon-Sat, 8 a.m. to 5 p.m.

 Sit.
 Stay.
 Read: Volunteers sit outside a dog’s kennel and simply read aloud.
 This program is for all ages but is encouraged for children who want to work on their reading skills in front of a nonjudgmental audience.

 Shifts available Mon-Sat, 11:30 a.m. to 5 p.m.

 Potty Walking: Rain or shine, dogs appreciate the chance to get outside to relieve themselves.

-Admin Support: It takes a lot of organization to keep CCDS running and we can always use help with filing, data input, processing mail, and follow-up phone calls.
+Admin Support: It takes a lot of organization to keep Dog Services running, and we can always use help with filing, data input, processing mail and follow-up phone calls.

 Internships: Looking for somewhere to intern this semester?
-CCDS is happy to help you sharpen your work place skills!
+We are happy to help you sharpen your workplace skills!